ooade/30-days-of-code/README.md

 ```
 - `string.Fields` to split string into fields, like javascript `String.prototype.split`.
 - I solved the Maps exercise using what I had learnt previously (make, map, strings.Field, for, if).
+- Function as values.
+- Function closures.
+I played around with this for a while.
+Created 3 nested FoF :zap: